bitdeli/bitdeli-docs/src/overview.rst

 The card script is automatically executed every time the profile database changes, so the card is always up to date.

 That's it.
-You are ready to start hacking!
+Now you can head to the :ref:`editor` and start hacking!

 Bitdeli in 5 minutes
 --------------------